simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-certifications-comparison-guide-2026/index.en.md

 Based on analysis of **real job listings, certification pricing, and industry trends**, we'll rank certification vendors across four critical metrics:

-1. **Hireability:** How often employers actually request these certifications
+1. **Hireability:** How often employers request these certifications
 2. **Cost:** Value for money and accessibility
 3. **Difficulty:** Rigor and practical assessment quality
 4. **Future Readiness:** Content updates for AI, cloud, and modern threats